-Liquidity involves the ability to meet the cash flow requirements of depositors wanting to withdraw funds or borrowers needing assurance that sufficient funds will be available to meet their credit needs.
+Liquidity risk arises from the possibility that we may not be able to satisfy current or future financial commitments or may become unduly reliant on alternate funding sources.
+The objective of liquidity management is to ensure the Company can fund balance sheet growth, meet the cash flow requirements of depositors wanting to withdraw funds or borrowers needing assurance that sufficient funds will be available to meet their credit needs.
 Management's Asset Liability Committee ("ALCO") is responsible for liquidity management and has developed guidelines, which cover all assets and liabilities, as well as off-balance sheet items that are potential sources or uses of liquidity.
 Liquidity policies must also provide the flexibility to implement appropriate strategies, regular monitoring of liquidity and testing of the contingent liquidity plan.
 Requirements change as loans grow, deposits and securities mature and payments on borrowings are made.
 Liquidity management includes a focus on interest rate sensitivity management with a goal of avoiding widely fluctuating net interest margins through periods of changing economic conditions.
+Loan repayments and maturing investment securities are a relatively predictable source of funds.
+However, deposit flows, calls of investment securities and prepayments of loans and mortgage-related securities are strongly influenced by interest rates, the housing market, general and local economic conditions, and competition in the marketplace.
+Management continually monitor marketplace trends to identify patterns that might improve the predictability of the timing of deposit flows or asset prepayments.

 The primary liquidity measurement the Company utilizes is called "Basic Surplus," which captures the adequacy of its access to reliable sources of cash relative to the stability of its funding mix of average liabilities.
 This approach recognizes the importance of balancing levels of cash flow liquidity from short and long-term securities with the availability of dependable borrowing sources, which can be accessed when necessary.
-At December 31, 2020 and 2019, the Company's Basic Surplus measurement was 25.7% and 15.8% of total assets, or \$2.8 billion and \$1.5 billion, respectively, which was above the Company's minimum of 5% (calculated at \$546.6 million and \$485.8 million, of period end total assets at December 31, 2020 and 2019, respectively) set forth in its liquidity policies.
+At December 31, 2021, the Company's Basic Surplus measurement was 28.5% of total assets or approximately \$3.4 billion as compared to the December 31, 2020 Basic Surplus measurement of 25.7% of total assets, or \$2.8 billion, and was above the Company's minimum of 5% (calculated at \$600.6 million and \$546.6 million, of period end total assets as of December 31, 2021 and 2020, respectively) set forth in its liquidity policies.